xpack/vscode-xpack-extension-ts/README.md

 }
 ```

-Using xpm, the complete test of build/test can be invoked with:
+With the help of `xpm`, the complete cycle of prepare/build/execute
+can be invoked via:

 ```bash
 cd <project>